NOTICE: NOTIFICATION — DATE

 MFA Virtual Open House

 Our faculty includes a diverse group of poet/teachers making their mark on contemporary literature.
-Seed Across Snow, by Kathleen Driskell, Chair of the Naslund-Mann Graduate School of Writing, was a national bestseller.
+Maggie Smith’s poetry has appeared in The New Yorker, Paris Review, Best American Poetry, and elsewhere; her poetry collection Goldenrod was a national bestseller and named a Best Book of the Year by NPR.
+Kathleen Driskell’s Next Door to the Dead was a Kentucky Voices selection by the University Press of Kentucky and winner of the 2018 Judy Gaines Young Book Award.
 Greg Pape served as Poet Laureate of Montana.
-Jeanie Thompson runs the Alabama Writers’ Forum.
-Debra Kang Dean brings her taiji practice to her poetry and teaching.
 Douglas Manuel is gaining notice as an up-and-coming new voice with an IBPA Benjamin Franklin Award for poetry.
+Affrilachian poet Keith S. Wilson’s groundbreaking visual poems have appeared in Poetry magazine, the Kenyon Review, Crab Orchard Review, and elsewhere.
 Every member of our faculty is a dedicated, caring teacher.
 Visit our faculty page to read more.

 A statement by our poetry faculty distills their approach to teaching: